 The base period is spent building your endurance and strength for your target race.
 So if you are training for a 10K then this will be spent progressively increasing your mileage each week until you feel very comfortable covering the distance or even double the distance.
 You may also want to add some running supplements to your training routine.

 In the build period you want to progressively replace your endurance mileage with progressively shorter but faster running.
 For the example listed above you might in the first week run 90% of your workouts at an easy pace and then 10% at or above race pace.
 Every week you will want to increase the fast running and decreasing the slow running.

 In the peak period you will want to work on aspects of your running that are holding you back from achieving your goal.
 So you can run your target pace for the first 6 kilometers of a 10K but then with about 4 kilometers left you start to burn out.
 In the peak period you would want to concentrate on improving this aspect so perhaps you would structure a few workouts each week so that you fatigue yourself up to the point where you normally burn out and then from there begin repetition and interval training.

 Finally, during the race period you are not going to improve too much and should concentrate more on resting and tapering for the target race.
 The key here is to keep your legs moving at a fast pace but not to stress them to the point where they are greatly fatigued.
 You are not going to lose much fitness over the course of three weeks to a month as long as you continue to do short bouts at or near race pace.
 It is better to rest up so that on race day you can run the fastest you have ever ran before.

-BRL Sports market scientifically based running supplements for endurance athletes including supplements for cyclists, runners, triathletes, and mixed martial arts.
+BRL Sports markets scientifically based running supplements for endurance athletes including supplements for cyclists, runners, triathletes and mixed martial arts.